gjr80/weewx-gw1000/readme.txt

     $ sudo systemctl restart weewx

-8. You may wish to refer to the GW1000 driver wiki (https://github.com/gjr80/weewx-gw1000/wiki) for further guidance on customising the operation of the Ecowitt Gateway driver and integrating gateway device data into WeeWX generated reports.
+8. You may wish to refer to the Ecowitt Gateway driver wiki (https://github.com/gjr80/weewx-gw1000/wiki) for further guidance on customising the operation of the Ecowitt Gateway driver and integrating gateway device data into WeeWX generated reports.